dpretet/axi-crossbar/doc/architecture.md

 ### Timeout Events Handling

+CAUTION: this feature will be implemented in a future release.
+It's not yet available

 Timeout detection and management can be enabled and configured by interface.
 This avoids any deadlock if a slave doesn't respond to a request, or if a master doesn't accept a completion.